Kalavasos Railway

 After transport down to the coast, the mined material was processed at Vasiliko.
 This was one of the main mineral processing complexes of the Hellenic Mining Company for copper and iron ore.
 Mineral products were loaded onto ships, either by barges or a ropeway which stretched over 1000 ft out to sea.
 This enabled loading of large ships direct from the processing plant, at the time prior to the building of the modern port (which has jetties and other facilities).There was a 5 track marshalling yard, which included the facility for off-loading the railway trucks.

-A branch line about 2 mi long was laid in 1946 to the HMC quarries east of Kalavassos, which joined the main line 2.75 mi north of Vasiliko.
+A branch line about 2 mi long was laid in 1946 to the Hellenic Mining Company gypsum quarries east of Kalavassos, which joined the main line 2.75 mi north of Vasiliko.
 The main line was west of the Vasilikos river as it proceeded from Kalavasos down to the coast.
 The branch line had to cross the river, which it did by a single-span bridge, before climbing the river bank up to the level of the quarries.

 There was no signalling.
 The trains from the branch line were fitted in between those of the main line by adhering strictly to pre-arranged times.
 The trains on the main line had a passing point at the village of Kalavasos.

 The main line and branch line were gauge.
 Separate gauge systems carried trucks which brought material from the mines and quarries to hoppers feeding the trucks bound for Vasiliko.

 The railway transported copper and pyrite from the mines of the Kalavasos-Asgata area, plus gypsum from quarries at Drapia and Kalavasos.